 However, Romanian grammar is not the easiest to learn.
 Words have genders, and they also pluralize with a vowel at the end of the word.
 It is often referred to as the closest language to Vulgar Latin.
 This can make it more difficult to master than say, Spanish.

-Only about 40% of the population speaks English so that means you will want to learn some of the local language before you visit Romania.
+Although much of the population speaks English, you will still want to learn some of the local language before you visit Romania – at least to impress the locals.

 Here is a comparison of some sayings in English, Romanian and a neighboring Romance Language to give you an idea of how close Romanian is to them.